General-Solution/FreshCart/README.md

 # FreshCart

-FreshCart is a grocery app that keeps track of what's in your fridge.
+FreshCart is a grocery app in Flutter that keeps track of what's in your fridge.
 Just start by taking a picture of your shopping cart.
 If the app misses anything, you can take another picture or add items to the list manually.

 ## Recently Added